Gabriel de Magalhães

-Gabriel de Magalhães (安文思 (Ānwénsī); 1610 – 6 May 1677), or gallicized as Gabriel Magaillans, was an early Portuguese Jesuit missionary to China who was one of the first Catholic missionaries to reach Sichuan and founded the original St. Joseph's Church in Peking.
+Gabriel de Magalhães (安文思 (Ānwénsī); 1610 – 6 May 1677), or gallicized as Gabriel Magaillans, was an early Portuguese Jesuit missionary to China who was one of the first Catholic missionaries to reach Sichuan.
+He also worked in Peking and founded the original St. Joseph's Church there.

 Early life

 Magalhães was born in Pedrógão, Coimbra, Portugal, a member of the same family as Ferdinand Magellan.

 Mission to China

 After first spending six years in the Portuguese colony of Goa, Magalhães arrived in Hangzhou in 1640.
 He was then sent to Chengdu in Sichuan and arrived in August 1642.
 He began a close association with fellow Jesuit Lodovico Buglio in Chengdu, and started to study Chinese under Buglio's guidance.
 Buglio would become his biographer 35 years later.

 Both Magalhães and Buglio were pressed to serve under the rebel "King of the West", Zhang Xianzhong (Chang Hsien-chung) after Zhang captured Sichuan in 1644.
 Initially Magalhães wrote sympathetically of Zhang's attempts at empire-building in Chengdu, but became fearful when Zhang started his campaign of terror in Sichuan.

 After Zhang was defeated by the Manchus in 1647, the pair was captured by Hooge.
 In his plea to avoid execution, Magalhães claimed the German Jesuit Adam Schall as their "elder brother" who was recognized by the Manchu commander.
 They were taken to the Forbidden City in Peking in 1648 where they were well received by the Shunzhi emperor, and were given a church, house and income.
 He and Buglio undertook the construction of the original St. Joseph’s Church in Peking (originally known as Dong Tang or Eastern Church).
 Magalhães was given the duty of maintaining various Western machinery, including the clocks at the court of the Shunzhi and Kangxi emperors.
 He built a number of mechanical devices, including a carillon and turret clock that played a Chinese tune on the hour.

 After the death of the Shunzhi emperor, anti-Christian sentiments surfaced, and in 1661, during the reign of the Kangxi emperor, Magalhães was charged with bribery.
 He was imprisoned and tortured, but later released as the charges were not sustained.

 Magalhães died in Peking on 6 May 1677 and the Kangxi emperor himself wrote Magalhães' eulogy, and granted his estate 200 taels of silver and ten large bolts of silk.
 He was buried in the Jesuits' Zhalan Cemetery in Beijing.